 Sir Francis Drake Boulevard and Chimney Rock Road are open to privately owned vehicles from 6 am to midnight, seven days a week.

 Shuttle System History

 In the mid-1990's, the park experimented with a variety of options to meet the increased demand for parking.
 Options included closing the road, numbering parking spaces, and running van shuttles.
 Those options, unfortunately, resulted in two hour waits and lines of cars backing up in the South Beach parking lots.
 The whales were passing by as visitors waited patiently in their cars.

 In 1998, to relieve this congestion and eliminate the two-hour waiting period, Point Reyes National Seashore contracted large 40-passenger buses to provide transportation from Drakes Beach to the Headlands.
 The 1998–1999 lighthouse shuttle bus experiments proved successful, parking lot congestion was relieved, and visitors were provided with a comfortable and quick trip to the Headlands.
-The success of the lighthouse shuttle bus prompted the National Park Service to indefinitely continue this service.
+The success of the lighthouse shuttle bus prompted the National Park Service to continue this service through 2020.

-The National Park Service at Point Reyes appreciates your support of the shuttle service and welcomes your comments.
-The bus service is an important means by which park managers and the public can better protect and manage the fragile Headlands area for visitor enjoyment and safety.
+The National Park Service at Point Reyes appreciated your support of the shuttle service and welcomes your comments.
+The bus service was an important means by which park managers and the public could better protect and manage the fragile Headlands area for visitor enjoyment and safety.